ostreedev/ostree/docs/manual/atomic-upgrades.md

 deployment.
 The command `ostree admin upgrade` implements this.

-o begin a simple upgrade, OSTree fetches the contents of the ref from the remote server.
+To begin a simple upgrade, OSTree fetches the contents of the ref from the remote server.
 Suppose we're tracking a ref named `exampleos/buildmaster/x86_64-runtime`.
 OSTree fetches the URL `http://$example.com/repo/refs/exampleos/buildmaster/x86_64-runtime`,